Aluminium phosphide poisoning

-Aluminium phosphide poisoning is poisoning that occurs as a result of excessive exposure to aluminium phosphide (AlP), which is readily available as a fumigant for stored cereal grains and sold under various brand names such as QuickPhos, Salphos and Celphos.
+Aluminium phosphide poisoning is poisoning that occurs as a result of excessive exposure to aluminium phosphide (AlP).
+It is readily available as a fumigant for stored cereal grains and sold under various brand names such as QuickPhos, Salphos and Celphos.
 Aluminium phosphide is highly toxic, especially when consumed from a freshly opened container.
 Acute aluminium phosphide poisoning (AAlPP) is a large though under-reported problem throughout the world, particularly in the Indian subcontinent.

 Signs, symptoms, and diagnosis

 After ingestion, toxic features usually develop within a few minutes.
-The major lethal consequence of aluminium phosphide ingestion is profound circulatory collapse, and is reportedly secondary to these toxins generated, which lead due to direct effects on cardiomyocytes, fluid loss, and adrenal gland damage.
+The major lethal consequence of aluminium phosphide ingestion is profound circulatory collapse, and is reportedly secondary to these toxins generated, which lead due to direct effects on cardiac muscle cells, fluid loss, and adrenal gland damage.
 The signs and symptoms are non-specific, dose dependent and evolve with time passing.
 The dominant clinical feature is severe hypotension refractory to dopamine therapy.
-Other features may include dizziness, fatigue, tightness in the chest, headache, nausea, vomiting, diarrhoea, ataxia, numbness, paraesthesia, tremor, muscle weakness, diplopia and jaundice.
+Other features may include dizziness, fatigue, tightness in the chest, headache, nausea, vomiting, diarrhea, ataxia, numbness, paraesthesia, tremor, muscle weakness, diplopia and jaundice.
 If severe inhalation occurs, the patient may develop acute respiratory distress syndrome (ARDS), heart failure, arrhythmias, convulsion and coma.
 Late manifestation include liver and kidney toxicities.
 Death can result from profound shock, myocarditis and multi-organ failure.

 The diagnosis of AAlP usually depends on the clinical suspicion or history (self-report or by attendants).
 In some nations, tablets of AlP are also referred to as "rice tablets" and, if there is a history of rice tablet ingestion, then it should be treated differently from other types of rice tablets that are made up of herbal products.
 For a silver nitrate test on gastric aspirate, diluted gastric content can be positive.

-Mechanism of toxicity
+Mechanism of toxicity, level

 The toxicity of aluminium phosphide is attributed to the liberation of phosphine gas, a cytotoxic compound that causes free radical mediated injury, inhibits vital cellular enzymes and is directly corrosive to tissues.
-The following reaction releases phosphine when AlP reacts with water in the body:
+The following reactions release phosphine when AlP reacts with fluids in the body: